Are you using the correct ASID Appellation after your name?

 The appellation for professional members and the designation for other members may be used only in conjunction with the member’s name.
 Members may not utilize any form of the name of the Society or the ASID appellation in conjunction with a firm name, even where the member’s name is encompassed in the name of the firm.
 A member may in no way imply, through advertising or other means, that employees of his or her staff or firm are members of ASID unless that is in fact the case.
 Members may be identified only by the appellation or designation consistent with their status in ASID.

-If you find that you are using the ASID appellation incorrectly, please correct it immediately by going to ASID National’s Website, www.asid.org, and verify and correct your information.
+If you find that you are using the ASID appellation incorrectly, please correct it by going to ASID National’s Website, www.asid.org.

-After correcting account information with National, it should be corrected on our Chapter’s Website.
+After correcting account information with National, it should be automatically corrected on our Chapter’s Website.
+Verify that your profile information is correct on this Website by entering your name in the Find A Designer page.

 For more information on the ASID Code of Ethics go to Members/Code of Ethics.